Preprojective algebra structure on skew-group algebras: Introduction

+whose relations are given by differentiating a superpotential $\omega$ of order $n+1$ by paths of length $n-1$. \end{enumerate} \end{thmc}

 The structure of this paper is as follows.
-In section 2, we recall background material on higher preprojective algebras.
+In section 2, we give background material on higher preprojective algebras.
 We also define Koszul algebras and recall the notion of a superpotential, described in \cite{BSW10}, that plays an important role in the grading structure of the algebras we consider.
-In section 3, we give an explicit construction of the quiver of a basic preprojective algebra, generalizing the quiver construction in the classical case.
-We then prove that the preprojective algebra $\Pi(\Lambda)$ over a $n$-representation-infinite Koszul algebra $\Lambda$ is a derivation-quotient algebra with quadratic relations.
-In section 4, we first describe the superpotential of a tensor product of two Koszul bimodule Calabi-Yau algebras.
-We then use it to show that the tensor product of two Koszul preprojective algebras cannot have a structure of preprojective algebra.
-In section 5, we apply these results to skew-group algebras, generalizing a partial converse to a theorem in \cite{AIR15}.
-We show that if a finite subgroup $G<SL(n, k)$ is conjugate to a finite subgroup of $SL(n_1, k)\times SL(n_2, k)$ for some $n_1,n_2\geq 1$ such that $n_1+n_2 = n$, then $R\#G$ is not Morita equivalent to a preprojective algebra.
+Section 3 is devoted to proving Theorem C. We give an explicit construction of the quiver of a basic $(n+1)$-preprojective algebra $\Pi(\Lambda)$ over a Koszul algebra $\Lambda$, generalizing the quiver construction in the classical case.
+We then prove that if $\Lambda$ is $n$-representation-infinite, then such a preprojective algebra is a derivation-quotient algebra with quadratic relations.
+In section 4, we show Theorem B. We first prove in section 4.1 that the shuffle product of the superpotentials in two Koszul bimodule Calabi--Yau algebras is a superpotential in the tensor product of these two algebras.
+We then use it to prove in section 4.2 that the tensor product of two Koszul bimodule Calabi--Yau algebras cannot have the structure of a preprojective algebra.
+In section 5, we extend these results in the context of skew-group algebras, proving Theorem A, which generalizes a partial converse to a theorem in \cite{AIR15}.
+In section 5.1, we directly use the results from section 4 to give a class of groups for which the skew-group algebra is not Morita equivalent to a preprojective algebra.
+In section 5.2, we enlarge this class to include any group which embeds in $SL(n_1, k)\times SL(n_2, k)$.